jnozzi/cocoadev.com/SiteContent/General/WorkingWithFrameworksDiscussion.markdown

-A comment on the [[SparkleUpdater]] page spawned this topic for me -> "Frameworks are unwieldy"
+A comment on the General/SparkleUpdater page spawned this topic for me -> "Frameworks are unwieldy"

 I've written a few Frameworks, and have used several.
 Frameworks have never seemed unwieldy.
 Integrating them with my apps always seemed straightforward.
 My experience with producing them for others was similar.
 I've never received any feedback (positive or negative) regarding how others have perceived integrating my frameworks with their code.